 Well, umm…I’m gonna assume you’re here with at least a little knowledge on invitations for your wedding, and skip this question!

-You should send 8-10 weeks before your wedding, assuming you sent a Save the Date.
+You should send wedding invites 8-12 weeks before your wedding, assuming you sent a Save the Date.
 If you did not send a Save the Date, then send Invitations as early as possible (3-4 months out) to allow your guests time to arrange travel.

-Usually you need your headcount and meal counts by 1 month before the wedding for your calligrapher (hint hint!), caterer, florist, and other vendors.
-This helps you arrange the seating chart and finalize all of your details in that last month.
-So assuming about 1-2 weeks for mail delivery and 1-2 weeks for guests to send their replies back, sending invites 8 weeks out will be perfect!
+Usually you need your wedding guest count and meal counts by 1 month before the wedding for your wedding calligrapher (hint hint!), caterer, florist, and other vendors.
+This helps you arrange the seating chart and finalize all of your details in that last month before the wedding.
+So assuming about 1-2 weeks for invites to be delivered and 1-2 weeks for guests to send their replies back, sending invites 8 weeks out will be perfect!
 If you’re sending your invitations internationally, you’ll want to allow more time.
 Here’s a long post about mailing wedding invitations.

 DIY-ing your invitations can take longer than expected, and custom designers often require 2 months (or more) for design and production, so start this process early!

 The most important thing to remember is that this is 100% up to you and your preferences as a couple.
 You have to include date, time, names, and location on your wedding invites (or else people won’t show up!).
 But for the rest, we’ll tell you what’s typical and you can choose to follow or break the rules as you like.

 We start with the hosts.
 Historically, this has been the families of the Bride and Groom (typically the Bride).
 The hosts are technically the ones inviting each guest to the wedding, so we put them first!

 Your Names – DUH.
 You can use first only, first and middle, or first middle and last, whichever you prefer.